tryscer/flock/flock-music.md

 ​	"It's like you know their secret handshake," Tim says.
 There's jealousy in his voice.
 ​	In the back window, the Henrico County Fair grows smaller and smaller.

 The dusty road gives way to a broad, wealthy residential street.
-Broad houses sit far away from the street in the shade of large trees.
-Streetcar tracks cross the wide asphalt road.
-It seems I have awoken from a sweet and happy dream.
+Broad houses sit far away from the road in the shade of large trees.
+Streetcar tracks cross the wide asphalt road and I rock and jerk as we go over them.
+It seems I have been rudely awoken from a sweet and happy dream.
 ​	"There goes Wonderland," I say.
 "Nothing but a story to tell the grandchildren."
 ​	"That wasn't the show of your lifetime, it seems, kiddo," says Tim.
 "Sorry, Alice.
 I was wrong."
 ​	"Did he do it?" says Eddie from under the blanket beneath our feet.